EBC Trek & Stay at Everest Base Camp Proper

 • Cross one of the world’s greatest treks off your bucket list

-• Be a team member and be part of an Everest climbing expedition & stay at Base Camp proper
+• Be a team member and be part of an Everest climbing expedition

-• Experience Sherpa culture, food and hospitality
+• Experience and appreciate Sherpa culture, food, and hospitality

 • See Everest and the Himalayas from the air while flying to and from Lukla